Mortichar/semi-modify-game-speed/notes.md

 universal button status toggle function for script cleanup...? ideas on how to do this... toggleStatusText("so-and-so"); but... would have to specify where it was coming from. hmmmmmm. this might not be worth changing.

+However... the SEMI menu stuff could use changing. especially how the toggles work, adding new buttons can be a pain, etc.

 Major script cleanup: moving variables to a SEMI variable container

 mastery time calculators